-Similarly, following the shift in 1981 to a monetary policy framework centred on the management of the Singapore dollar (SGD) against a basket of currencies, with the objective "to promote price stability as a sound basis for sustainable economic growth", inflation in Singapore has averaged 1.7%.4 Furthermore and in contrast to many, if not most, other economies, inflation in Singapore has been strongly mean-reverting, indicating that policy makers' efforts to guide inflation back to the desired rate after shocks have been successful.
+Similarly, following the shift in 1981 to a monetary policy framework centred on the management of the Singapore dollar (SGD) against a basket of currencies, with the objective "to promote price stability as a sound basis for sustainable economic growth", inflation in Singapore has averaged 1.7%.2 Furthermore and in contrast to many, if not most, other economies, inflation in Singapore has been strongly mean-reverting, indicating that policy makers' efforts to guide inflation back to the desired rate after shocks have been successful.
 This record is impressive as the Singapore economy, which is also extremely open, has experienced much the same shocks as the Hong Kong economy.

 However, even though monetary policy makers in both economies have enviable records in delivering on their objectives, macroeconomic outcomes have differed and have at times been adverse.
 Since the objective of the HKMA has been to stabilise the nominal exchange rate against the USD while the MAS has focussed on controlling inflation, inflation has been more variable in Hong Kong.
 Cyclical movements on the real side of the economy, however, have been comparable.
-For instance, the volatility of real GDP growth is similar in the two economies.5 Moreover, both economies have experienced adverse outcomes in periods of large contractionary external shocks.
-Thus, real GDP growth collapsed during the Asian financial crisis in 1997-98, following the US recession in 2001-02 and during the episode of severe acute respiratory syndrome (SARS) in 2003.
+For instance, the volatility of real GDP growth is similar in the two economies.3 Moreover, both economies have experienced adverse outcomes in periods of large contractionary external shocks.